Faulty system combined with pilot error led to Boeing 737 crash in 2021

 And in the year before the crash, maintenance data showed records of seven events involving asymmetric thrust.

-In response to more authrottle malfunction reports in early January 2021, just days before the crash, mechanics cleaned the electrical connectors.
+In response to more autothrottle malfunction reports in early January 2021, just days before the crash, mechanics cleaned the electrical connectors.

 They then suspended further maintenance efforts when test equipment reported “no faults.”